North Coast 500 Frequently Asked Questions

 Where is the North Coast 500 Start and Finish?

 Where does the North Coast 500 start?
-This is one of the most common questions asked by people starting to plan their NC500 trip.
+This is one of the most common questions people ask when planning their NC500 trip.

 So where does the North Coast 500 go?
-Starting at Inverness, the route goes all the way out to John o’Groats and back down again.
+Starting at Inverness, the route goes to John o’Groats and back down again.

-John o Groats signpost Gem North Coast 500 Scotland_
+John o Groats signpost bright North Coast 500 Scotland_

 North Coast 500: Which Way Round?

-I’d say this is the most popular question and there is no right answer.
+This is the most popular question, and there is no correct answer.

 Some readers have alluded that the west coast was their highlight so if you think that is going to be the case maybe leave it until last?

-If you are gasping for a dram then you’ll want to head the to east first to hit up the many Highland’s distilleries.
+If you are gasping for a dram, you’ll want to head east first to hit up the many Highland distilleries.

 How Long Does it Take to do the North Coast 500?

 The minimum time to drive the route is two days.
-However, you will not be stopping often to take in the views or experience the towns.
+However, you will not stop often to take in the views or experience the towns.

 Some tours do it in three-four days with lots of stops.